bebraw/grunt-umd/README.md

 ## Usage

-Install this grunt plugin next to your project's grunt.js gruntfile with: `npm install grunt-umd`
+Install this Grunt plugin next to your project's Gruntfile with: `npm install grunt-umd`

-Add the following line to your project's `grunt.js` gruntfile:
+Add the following line to your project's Gruntfile:

 ```javascript
 grunt.loadNpmTasks('grunt-umd');